 Title: Support to Social Protection, including Social Health Protection (SP-SHP)

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Lead executing agencies: Economic Affairs Division (EAD), Ministry of Finance, Revenue, Economics Affairs, Statistics and Privatization
+Lead executing agencies: Economic Affairs Division (EAD), Ministry of Economic Affairs, Government of Pakistan

-- Improving the functionality of existing social health protection programmes.
+- Institutionalising the professional development of social health protection implementers.